HIPERFIT/hiperfit.github.com/fhpc13/programme.md

 We will discuss the state of art and related questions with a panel of invited experts.
 <ul>
-<li>What are the particular opportunities and obstacles when using
+<li>What particular opportunities and obstacles do functional languages
-functional languages to program modern massively parallel hardware (GPUs, FPGAs)?
+   expose for modern day massively parallel hardware (GPUs, FPGAs)?
-<li>What hardware features of modern GPUs are considered important
+<li>What are desirable hardware features to facilitate programming modern
-when applying a functional paradigm?
-Are there any features that get in the way?
+  hardware in the functional paradigm and which features are rather in the way?
-<li>How do differences between classical vector processors and modern
+<li>How do differences between classical (vector) processors and modern
-GPU architectures affect, or even drive, language abstractions and compiler implementations?
+  accelerator architectures affect, or even drive, (functional) language design and implementation?
-<li>How do you imagine GPUs and other accelerators being used by
+<li>How do you envision "Joe programmer" to make use of presumably
-“Joe programmer” in 10 to 15 years?
+  highly parallel and heterogeneous hardware in 10 to 15 years' time?
 </ul>
 </div>
--->
  </div>
 </div>